-On 8 June 2015 the state government signed and executed the six Indigenous Land Use Agreements that comprise the South West Native Title Settlement (Settlement).
-They were then lodged with the National Native Title Tribunal on 29 June 2015.
-On 16 September the tribunal commenced a three-month notification period where objections to the agreements could be lodged in accordance with the Commonwealth Native Title Act 1993.
-Once the legal proceedings related to registration are concluded and the agreements have been successfully registered by the Tribunal, the Settlement can commence, which, at the earliest, will be December 2016.
+On 8 June this year Noongar leaders and the state government signed and executed the six Indigenous land use agreements that comprise the south west native title settlement.
+They were then lodged with the National Native Title Tribunal on 29 June.
+On 16 September the tribunal commenced a three-month notification period when objections to the agreements can be lodged in accordance with the commonwealth Native Title Act.
+Once the agreements have been successfully registered by the tribunal, the south west settlement will commence, which, at the earliest, will be July 2016.